Gower-metric/gower-metric/comparison/README.md

 </details>

 In example above, we compare the same dataset using daisy module from R and our Python implementation.
 Please be aware, that rows ids in R are 1-based compared to 0-based Python.
-Results are different due to calculating range scaling on all data not only first 20 rows.

 ## Speed
 Here we compare speed between our Python and R implementation.
 All calculation are made on [adult_reduced.csv](../data/files/adult_reduced.csv) file, for 100 iterations.